idexio/idex-contracts-ikon/README.md

 - `Constants.EIP_712_DOMAIN_VERSION` is incremented as part of any upgrade.
 As a result, open orders and active delegated keys must be replaced, and it is unnecessary to migrate `_completedOrderHashes`, `_completedTransferHashes`, `_completedWithdrawalHashes`, `_partiallyFilledOrderQuantitiesInPips`, and `_nonceInvalidations`. `_walletExits` are also unnecessary to migrate as users may exit wallets again.
 - `_depositIndex` is manually set on deployment via a call to `setDepositIndex`.

+The Custodian contract also includes the ability to migrate a held asset from one token contract to another.
+Asset migrations are subject to a governance delay for safety.
+See [controls and governance](#controls-and-governance) for details.

 ### Offline Operation

 While not expected as part of normal operations, IDEX’s off-chain components occasionally may not be available for online operation.
 Ikon includes support for recovery to online operation and ensures access to user funds during offline operation.